gummikana/NoMoreMeat/rules.md

 How to play
 ===========

 No More Meat is played in turns.
-The game ends when any of the players gets 10 or more karma points or if only 1 player is left alive.
+The starting player takes the first turn, and turns continue clockwise around the table.
+The game ends when any of the players gets 10 or more karma points or if only one player is left alive.

 Taking a turn